julianschill/klipper/docs/LED_Effect.md

 Effects are, in a more abstract sense, a _state_ that the strips exist in.
 Effects can be comprised of 1 led or 100.
 There can be one effect layer or 10.
-It is all arbitrary.
+It is all arbitrary and extensible.
+This means the only limit to how many layers and leds can be run concurrently is how much

 ## Basic definition